dustinpfister/blog_posts/_posts/threejs-examples-weird-walk-one.md

 ### Version numbers matter

-Ween I first made this example I was using r135 of threejs, if the code examples here are breaking for you on your end that would be the first thing I would check.
+When I first made this example I was using r135 of threejs, if the code examples here are breaking for you on your end that would be the first thing I would check.
+The threejs library is still a project that moves very fast in terms of its development and maintenance so code breaking changes happen often.

 ### The source code examples in this post are on Github